 Payment must be made before coaching can commence.
 This is to ensure that the correct insurance cover is provided for your child through British Gymnastics.
-Please consult the termly invoice for dates and payment options.
+Please consult the website each term, for dates and payment options.

 No jewellery should be worn during sessions, for the safety of both gymnast and coach.
 This includes watches, earrings, friendship bracelets and hair jewellery.
 Please note that our club insurance through British Gymnastics is invalidated if tape is used to cover earrings or other jewellery.

 Long hair should be tied back securely, and appropriate clothing should be worn.
 Leotards are required for girls; shorts and T-shirts similar to school PE kit are acceptable for boys.
 Long trousers should be avoided as this can impede movement.
 Gymnasts can purchase the club leotard, shorts, leggings and t-shirt by contacting the coach for further details and prices.

 Gymnasts will train in bare feet, so please ensure any verrucas are protected by a secure covering such as ‘bazooka’ or a firmly fastened plaster.

 We strongly advise that gymnasts visit the toilet before a session commences, but should a need arise during a session, the gymnast will be accompanied by an older gymnast or an assistant coach who will wait for the child outside the toilets.

 What we do (Beginners)